kidkicksam76/blackclover-mod/Chat-file.md

 kidkick76-ok

-made 2 items with the tab of the mod too, going for blocks now
+yolte-made 2 items with the tab of the mod too, going for blocks now

+kidkick76-ok can you make like a light brick and posible like roof tiles if yoh can